-At 30 June 2023 the HPI Group's net assets were \$780.2 million representing net assets per stapled security of \$4.02 (June 2022: \$4.19).
-Major assets and liabilities included investment property of \$1,238.3 million, borrowings net of capitalised costs of \$455.0 million and a provision for payment of distributions of \$18.2 million.
-During the period investment property values decreased by \$23 million largely due to the fair value loss of \$36.0 million, the sale of several non-core assets which was offset by one acquisition to investment properties.
+At 30 June 2024 the HPI Group's net assets were \$782.5 million representing net assets per stapled security of \$4.01.
+Major assets and liabilities included investment property of \$1,210.3 million, borrowings of \$474.9 million and a provision for payment of distributions of \$18.5 million.
+During the period investment property values decreased by \$28.0 million largely due to sale of non-core assets and the transfer of several assets to assets held for sale which has been partly offset by new acquisitions and additions to investment properties.

-The following properties were acquired and disposed during FY23:
+The following properties were the assets acquired and disposed during FY24: